 • Tribal enrollment card or other form of tribal identification

-• Vehicle insurance card• Valid United States federal, state, or local government issued identification
+• Valid United States federal, state or local government issued identification

-• Any “Official Election Material” mailing bearing your name and address
+• Any “Official Election Material” mailing bearing the voter’s name and address

 Adding the total number of votes cast for all candidates for an office; dividing that sum by the number of seats to be filled at the election and then dividing the result of that calculation by two and rounding the number to the highest whole number.